pyvista/pyvista/doc/user-guide/data_model.rst

 There are active scalars in both point and cell data, but only one type of scalars can be "active" at the dataset level.
-The reason for this is only one scalar type (be it point or cell) can be plotted at once, and this data can be obtained from :attr:`active_scalars_info
+The reason for this is that only one scalar type (be it point or cell) can be plotted at once, and this data can be obtained from :attr:`active_scalars_info
-<pyvista.core.dataset.DataSet.active_scalars_info>`:
+<pyvista.DataSet.active_scalars_info>`:

 .. jupyter-execute::